POWER OF ATTORNEY

 Taking care of business

 A power of attorney is your written authorization appointing someone to handle your property or financial matters if you become incapacitated or otherwise unable to manage your own finances.
-TRA can accept only the Minnesota statutory short form as of Sept.
-1, 2019.
+You can download the Minnesota statutory short form here.

 Q. HOW DOES POWER OF ATTORNEY WORK?